 Mana would be Power, and Souls would be population.
 Mana was produced by buildings, or by simply standing next to mana fountains, but required you to be near Manahoars to draw if you were elsewhere.
 It was used to power everything spell-wise.
 Souls were very interesting, however, in that they created a fluctuating Arbitrary Headcount Limit that the players fought over.

 In King Arthur The Roleplaying Wargame, gold and food are needed to maintain your empire and armies and to upgrade.
-On the other hand, you are a king over an empire, and these resources are not directly gained while in battle like other Real Time Strategy games - they come into play during the turn-based portion.
+On the other hand, you are a king over an empire, and these resources are not directly gained while in battle like other Real-Time Strategy games - they come into play during the turn-based portion.
 These may be traded in specific quests, along with artifacts and ladies, and gold and food can be swapped for one or the other at a loss in winter.

-Galactic Battlegrounds doesn't just use the Age of Empires engine - gameplay-wise, it isAge of Empires; graphics are different and missions are obviously different as well, but the gameplay is essentially the same, with the only difference being that the Star Wars game has more ranged weapons for obvious reasons.
+Galactic Battlegrounds doesn't just use the Age of Empires engine - gameplay-wise, it isAge of Empires; graphics are different and missions are obviously different as well, but the gameplay is essentially the same, with the only difference being that the Star Wars game has more ranged weapons and flying units for obvious reasons.
 Because of all this, resources in the game work almost exactly as those in Age of Empires.

 Fat Princess has 3 resources: Wood and Metal for building things, and Cake for keeping The Princess fat.